highcharts/node-export-server/README.md

     - `skipKey`/`skipToken` - key/token pair that allows bypassing the rate limiter.
 On requests, these should be sent as such: `?key=<key>&access_token=<token>`.

 - `initPool(options)`: Init the pool of Puppeteer browser's pages - must be done prior to exporting.
 The `options` is an object that contains all options with, among others, the `pool` section which is required to successfuly init the pool:

-  - `initialWorkers` (default 4) - Initial worker process count.
+  - `minWorkers` (default 4) - Min and initial worker process count.
   - `maxWorkers` (default 8) - Max worker processes count.
   - `workLimit` (default 40) - How many task can be performed by a worker process before it's automatically restarted.

+  - `acquireTimeout` (default 5000) - the maximum allowed time for each resource acquire, in milliseconds.
-  - `timeoutThreshold` (default 3500) - The maximum allowed time for each export job execution, in milliseconds.
-If a worker has been executing a job for longer than this period, it will be restarted.
+  - `createTimeout` (default 5000) - the maximum allowed time for each resource create, in milliseconds.
-  - `acquireTimeout` (default 3000) - the maximum allowed time for each resource acquire, in milliseconds.
+  - `destroyTimeout` (default 5000) - the maximum allowed time for each resource destroy, in milliseconds.
+  - `idleTimeout` (default 30000) - the maximum allowed time after an idle resource is destroyed, in milliseconds.
   - `benchmarking` (default false) - Enable benchmarking.
   - `listenToProcessExits` (default true) - Set to false in order to skip attaching process.exit handlers.